US 60: 0 - 0

 US 58 is 8 lanes from VA 403 east to US 58 Business Virginia Beach

 Posted: Fully posted except at its eastern end on the Virginia Beach Oceanfront.

-An error VA 58 shield exists on VA 457 EB in Martinsville at the minor league ballfield.
+An error VA 58 shield existed on VA 457 EB in Martinsville at the minor league ballfield.
+Gone by 2010.